Barkingside F.C.: History

 In 1971 the Greater London League merged with the Metropolitan League to form the Metropolitan–London League, with Barkingside in Division Two.
 They remained in Division Two until the league was reduced to a single division in 1974, and at the end of the 1974–75, another league merger occurred, with the Metropolitan–London League merging with the Spartan League to form the London Spartan League; Barkingside were placed in Division Two of the new league.
 After finishing fourth in 1976–77, they were promoted to the (renamed) Premier Division.
 However, the following season saw them finish bottom of the Premier Division, resulting in relegation back to the Senior Division.
 They remained in the Senior Division until the end of the 1985–86 season, when a fifth-place finish saw them promoted to the Premier Division.
 In 1987 the league was renamed the Spartan League.
 The 1996–97 season saw Barkingside win the last Spartan League title, as the league merged with the South Midlands League at the end of the season to form the Spartan South Midlands League.

 Barkingside were placed in the Premier Division South for the first season, and after finishing third, became members of the Premier Division for the following season, which saw them win the title.
 However, the club were denied promotion to the Isthmian League, and instead requested a transfer to the Essex Senior League.
 As a result of the FA ruling that sideways moves were not allowed within the pyramid, the club withdrew from senior football for one season and joined the Essex Senior League for the 2000–01 season.
 Their first season in the new league saw them win the Gordon Brastead Memorial Cup, and they went on to win the League Cup in 2008–09 and 2012–13.
 The latter season also saw them finish as runners-up, earning promotion to Division One North of the Isthmian League.
 However, after three seasons in which they finished in the bottom five on every occasion, they were relegated back to the Essex Senior League at the end of the 2015–16 season.

 The 2018–19 season saw Barkingside finish second-from-bottom of the Essex Senior League, resulting in relegation to Division One South of the Eastern Counties League.
+They finished bottom of Division One South in 2025–26 and were relegated to the Senior Division of the Essex Alliance.